k2shah/wadl/docs/index.rst

 Coverage Path Planner
 ========================

-WADL is a python package for planning surveys over large areas using one or more UAV (Unpiloted Aerial Vehicle).
+``wadl`` is a python package for planning surveys over large areas using one or more UAV (Unpiloted Aerial Vehicle).
 WADL take in a geofence and desired gird spacing and produces a series of routes to survey the area inside the geofence.

+``wadl`` is licensed under GPL v3.
+More information can be found in the :ref:`license` section.

 Motivation
 ----------